r3c/yaronet/INSTALL.md

 * `docker-compose build`
 * `docker-compose up`

-Open another terminal session, and run the following command to get inside the web container and configure the environment.

-* `docker exec -it yaronet_web_1 bash`
-* `php setup/database/initdb.php`
-* `setup/configure.sh`

 Open http://localhost:8000/install.php and configure the site.

 Open http://localhost:8000 to access the site.

-TODO: Automate more the kickstart workflow.

 ### Option 3: install manually on a server